pepstock-org/Charba/readme.md

 </plugin>
 ```

+From **Charba** version **3.1**, this is NOT needed anymore.

 Documentation
 -------------

 All **Charba** documentation will be maintained into [GitHub wiki](https://github.com/pepstock-org/Charba/wiki) of **Charba** project.

-API JavaDoc is published [here](http://www.pepstock.org/Charba/3.0/index.html).
+API JavaDoc is published [here](http://www.pepstock.org/Charba/3.1/index.html).

 Showcase
 --------

-See [Charba showcase](http://www.pepstock.org/Charba-Showcase/Charba_Showcase.html) to have a look what you can do with it.
+See [Charba showcase on GWT](http://www.pepstock.org/Charba-Showcase/Charba_Showcase.html) to have a look what you can do with it.

-See also [Charba showcase source code](https://github.com/pepstock-org/Charba-Showcase) on GitHub as starting point.
+See also [Charba showcase GWT source code](https://github.com/pepstock-org/Charba-Showcase) on GitHub as starting point, if you are going to use on GWT.

+See [Charba showcase built by J2CL](http://www.pepstock.org/Charba-Showcase-J2CL/Charba_Showcase_J2CL.html) and based on [Google Elemental2](https://github.com/google/elemental2), to have a look what you can do with it.

+See also [Charba showcase J2CL source code](https://github.com/pepstock-org/Charba-Showcase-J2CL) on GitHub as starting point, if you are going to use on J2CL.

 The samples are going to reflect what CHART.JS samples are showing [here](http://www.chartjs.org/samples/latest/).